 In this article, we’ll look at the tools in Canvas, VidGrid, and Zoom that can give you some insights into student engagement and metrics.

 In an online course, it is easy for students to feel isolated.
 They are, in most cases, physically isolated from their peers, so intentional community-building is necessary to help counter feelings of remoteness.

 Instructors need a good way to know who will be online or in the classroom.
 One tool that addresses this problem rather neatly is the Canvas Calendar.

 Assessing student learning involves asking what your students need to know or be able to do.
 And, what would be the best evidence of progress?

 Considering proctoring exams?
 Use this helpful decision tree to find the best method to use with your class.

-The start of Fall 2020 will be radically different from previous years as will the manner in which courses are taught.
 This resource page aims to help faculty prepare for the first week of classes.

-Conducted July 16, the goal of this workshop was to provide faculty with an overview of the interrelationship between accessibility and Universal Design for Learning (UDL).
+The goal of this workshop was to provide faculty with an overview of the interrelationship between accessibility and Universal Design for Learning (UDL).